 -

-Vertical jumps (or rollover) : the problem here is that the rim does not maintain the same height throughout the turn.
-This can cause you to notice small "bumps" when rolling, something that, although not always easy to detect, ends up affecting the smoothness of the pedaling.
+Vertical jumps (or roll)The problem here is that the rim doesn't maintain the same height throughout the entire rotation.
+This can cause you to notice small "bumps" while rolling, which, while not always easy to detect, ultimately affects the smoothness of the pedal stroke.

-Both problems can be solved by adjusting the tension of the spokes, which are the rods that connect the center of the wheel to the rim.
+Both problems can be solved by adjusting the spoke tension, which are the rods that connect the center of the wheel to the rim.
 Achieving the correct balance between them is the key to getting everything back in place.

-Don't assume that wheels are out of alignment for no reason.
-Usually, there is a reason behind it, and these are the most common ones:
+Don't assume that wheels become uneven for no reason.
+There's usually a reason behind them, and these are the most common ones:

 -

-Bumps and potholes : Going over curbs, landing badly after a jump, or going over very uneven terrain can deform the rim.
+Bumps and potholes: Going over curbs, landing badly after a jump, or traversing very uneven terrain can deform the rim.

 -